Nikola283/Int_SQL_Project/README.md

 # Intermediate SQL - Sales Analysis

 ## Overview
-Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.
+This project uses SQL (PostgreSQL) to analyze customer behavior, revenue patterns, and retention for an e-commerce business.
+The goal is to identify high-value customers, understand revenue trends across cohorts, and detect churn risks to support data-driven retention and revenue optimization strategies.

 ## Business Questions

-1. **Customer Segmentation:** Who are our most valuable customers?
+1. Who are our most valuable customers?
-2. **Cohort Analysis:** How do different customer groups generate revenue?
+2. How does customer revenue evolve across acquisition cohorts?
-3. **Retention Analysis:** Which customers haven't purchased recently?
+3. Which customers are at risk of churning?
+4. Where should the business focus retention and re-engagement efforts?

+## Tools & Technologies

+- Database: PostgreSQL
+- SQL Client: DBeaver
+-    Views & aggregations
+-    Window functions
+-    Cohort analysis
+-    Customer lifetime value (LTV)
+-    Retention & churn logic

 ## Clean Up Data